iq3addLi/swift-vapor-layered-realworld-example-app/README.md

 # Getting started

+## Open Project
+Open `Package.swift` by latest Xcode.
+SwiftPM will automatically resolve all the dependencies, and when it is done, you can build.

-## Entrance
+## Code entrance

-[Source/realworld/main.swift](Source/realworld/main.swift) is code of entrance.
+[Sources/realworld/main.swift](Sources/realworld/main.swift) is code of entrance.
 From here you can follow the entire code!

 ## Connect with Frontend Realworld

 Change your Realworld frontend Server host settings.
 If you are using the Riot version, see [here](https://github.com/iq3addLi/riot_v4_realworld_example_app#change-api-server).

-# Structures

-> Now writting...

-# Impression using Vapor

-> Now writting...

-# introspection

-> Now writting...